web_0113.jpg

 Law Fellowships

-Through Liman Law Fellowships, graduates of Yale Law School join host organizations around the country to work on a myriad of issues addressing the many needs for representation, research, and innovation.
-Fellows have worked, for example, on environmental conservation, economic and housing insecurity, workplace discrimination, tribal governance, immigration detention, criminal law enforcement, and more.
-Former Liman Fellows today serve as state and federal judges, in the academy as professors and administrators, in public and private organizations, and some have founded nonprofit organizations.
+Through Liman Law Fellowships, graduates of Yale Law School join host organizations around the country or the Center.
+Focused on the United States, projects for example have addressed economic and housing insecurity, workplace discrimination, tribal governance, immigration detention, criminal law enforcement, and more.
+More than 80 percent of the former Fellows are in the public sector – at NGOs, in the academy, in government as legislators, judges, or executive officials, and some have founded or steer nonprofit organizations.

-Fellows receive an annual stipend of approximately $55,000.
+Fellows receive an annual stipend, set through Yale Law School, of approximately $60,000.
 Host organizations generally cover the cost of health insurance and other benefits and always provide malpractice insurance.
 In some cases, with substantial financial support from the host organization, Liman Fellows have the opportunity to extend their fellowships for part or all of a second year.

-Fellows file a mid-term and a final report with the Liman Center and attend the annual spring Liman Colloquium at YLS.
-In addition, Liman Fellows work with the Center and with others through organized mentorship connections and subject-area projects, email lists, and an e-newsletter.
+Fellows file a midterm and a final report with the Liman Center and attend the annual spring Liman Colloquium at YLS.
+In addition, Liman Fellows work with the Center and with others through organized mentorship connections and subject-area projects, email lists, and a newsletter.
 Fellows become part of a network and are expected to continue to participate after the fellowship year ends.

-Applications for 2025–2026 Liman Law Fellowships will be accepted online via the YLS Public Interest Fellowship Common Application from January 3 to February 3, 2025.
-Before submitting application materials, applicants are expected to speak with Liman Center Executive Director Kate Braner and consult with former fellows.
+Applications for 2026–2027 Liman Fellowships will be accepted online, via the YLS Fellowships Common Application, from January 5 to February 4, 2026.
+Before submitting materials, applicants work to develop ideas and projects through consultation with Executive Director Kate Braner and former fellows.
+Some applicants focus on work in Connecticut, such as with the Center and the Federal Public Defender’s Office or other institutions in the state.

-Applications for Fellowships-in-Residence are welcome as of the fall of 2024.
-Please apply no later than February 3, 2025.
-Applicants are expected to discuss their projects with Liman Center Executive Director Kate Braner and reach out to former Fellows for advice before submitting an application.
-The Center has samples from past fellowship proposals.
-Visit the Apply page on the Liman Center website for details about application requirements and the submission process.
+Applications for fellowships in residence are welcome as of the fall of 2025.
+Please apply no later than February 2, 2026.
+Applicants are expected to discuss their projects with Executive Director Kate Braner and reach out to former fellows for advice before applying.
+The center has samples from past fellowship proposals.
+Visit the Apply page for details about application requirements and the submission process.

 Curtis-Liman Fellowship